tomdalling/tomdalling.com/input/posts/2025-02-22_against-must-haves-part-three.md

 This is also my preferred way to do estimation.
-It's both easier and more accurate to break things down, count the cards, and multiply by 3 days, than it is to estimate large chunks of work that all vary in size --- not that I'm a huge fan of estimation to begin with.
+It's both easier and more accurate to break things down, count the cards, and multiply by 3 days, than it is to estimate large chunks of work that all vary in size --- not that I'm a huge fan of estimation to begin with, but that's another story.

 ## Tip 9: Break work down into vertical slices